I Swear Couples Therapy Can Be Messy

 “The relationship between profanity and dishonesty is a tricky one.
 Swearing is often inappropriate but it can also be evidence that someone is telling you their honest opinion.
 Just as they aren’t filtering their language to be more palatable, they’re also not filtering their views.
 The main thing we found is if you filter your language when speaking then you’re probably also filtering what you’re saying as well.
 You are less likely to be about what you think and more about what you think other people want to hear.”
 Dr. David Stillwell

-People who swear can usually be trusted that to mean what they say…and say what they mean.
+People who swear can usually be trusted to mean what they say…and say what they mean.

 The researcher found “a consistent positive relationship between profanity and honesty; profanity was associated with less lying and deception at the individual level and with higher integrity at the society level”.

-Professor Stilwell says the kind of honesty measured in the research was a diurnal sort of “low-level, everyday honesty.”
-People essentially offering their real and frank opinions.
+Professor Stilwell says the kind of honesty measured in the research was a daily sort of “low-level, everyday honesty.”
+People are essentially offering their real and frank opinions.
 These honest, homely feelings are just the sort of messy sh*t therapists struggle with during couples therapy in every session.

 Inspired cussing is positively correlated with overall verbal fluency.
-The more words you generated in one category means there are more words you can generate in another category.
+The more words you generated in one category means there are more words you can create in another category.

 So there you have it.
 Cussing excessively might be seen as low-brow, but honest, smart people swear too.
 So when my couples say they are OK with swearing….so am I.